calmm-js/partial.lenses/README.md

 > Note that links with the play
 > symbol, [▶](https://calmm-js.github.io/partial.lenses#getting-started), take
 > you to an interactive version of this page where almost all of the code
-> snippets are editable and are evaluated in the browser.
+> snippets are editable and evaluated in the browser.
 Note that due to the
 > large number of snippets the interactive version of this pages takes awhile to
 > render.